RS Labs Health Weight Loss Slider 1920x595 1

 METABOLISM

 Are your mitochondria in good shape in order to burn calories to produce energy?
-So many factors can affect the mitochondria – micro-contaminants, diet deficient in CoQ10, PQQ for production of new mitochondria (biogenesis).
+So many factors can affect the mitochondria – micro-contaminants, diet deficient in CoQ10 especially abundant in organ meats, and PQQ for production of new mitochondria (biogenesis).
 Read more about your mitochondria here.

 STRESS

 There tend to be two reactions to stress that effect weight.
 Some people eat when under stress and some people lose their appetite.
-If you are in the first category, Equilibrium!™ CBD Hemp Tincture is helpful in reducing minor occasional stress and anxiety.
+If you are in the first category, No Stress! is helpful in reducing minor occasional stress and anxiety.

 GLUCOSE LEVELS